gameserverapp/Platform/Documentation/docs/getting_started/rconconnect/getting_started.md

 RconConnect helps you supervise self-hosted & rented game servers and get a helicopter view.

 :::info Limited features
-While we try to make most features available for RconConnect, it's not possible to manage your game server (start, stop, update) when using RconConnect.
-Use [DediConnect](/getting_started/dediconnect/getting_started) for that instead.
+While we try to make most features available for RconConnect, managing game servers (start, stop, update etc.) is not available for RconConnect.

+Use [DediConnect](/getting_started/dediconnect/getting_started) if you want an auto-pilot for game servers.
 :::